mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-Raspberry-Pi-Nas.md

 **Parts for this step**
 - (2x) case_to_hdd_bracket
 - (4x) Side Pillar
-- (4x) TODO mm M3 bolts
+- (4x) 16mm M3 bolts

 Once you have placed the threaded inserts into the components, the next step is to mount the HDD side bracket to the corner pillars.

-Place 4x inserts into the underside of each top/bottom ring

-Take a TODO mm screw and begin threading it into the middle screw hole (see the left image).
+Take a 16mm bolt and begin threading it into the middle screw hole (see the left image).
 Repeat this step for a second corner pillar and then fully screw the bolts into the inserts of the HDD bracket (see the right image).
 Repeat this step for the second set of corner pillars and case_to_hdd_bracket.

 <div style="display: flex; gap: 10px; align-items: center;">